pakeke-constructor/ideas/umg_tech_details.md

 To understand this, lets do a quick overview of UMG architecture:

-## The UMG core Entity Component System:
+## The UMG Entity Component System:
 *If you have never heard of ECSes in a gamedev context, I recommend looking it up real quick.*